lamrosanna/microLIMS/README.md

 (Micro Laboratory Information System)

-a CRUD app that implements a light-weight project management system for sample logging, testing, and reporting with user authentication and authorization.
+a Django CRUD app that implements a light-weight project management system for sample logging, testing, and reporting with user authentication and authorization.
 Functions and usage are from perspective of a testing laboratory(no client portal).
 This means the lab is responsible for logging, tracking, and managing tests.
 Inspired by my experience of a LIMS :woman_scientist:

 ## Installation